 Complex Regional Pain Syndrome

-Complex regional pain syndrome (CRPS) is a chronic, evolving, painful and progressive condition that affects the distal extremities often following a traumatic injury.
+Complex regional pain syndrome (CRPS), also known as causalgia or reflex sympathetic dystrophy, is a chronic, evolving, painful and progressive condition that affects the distal extremities often following a traumatic injury.

 The hallmark of CRPS is extreme pain that has exceeded the time course of usual healing post injury.
 Complex regional pain syndrome (CRPS) may be associated with other concerning features such as color change of the extremity, heat or cold sensations, pain with light touch to the area, and inability to continue with work secondary to functional decline.